Adventures in Fiction: Lin Carter

 By Ngo Vinh-Hoi

-At Goodman Games we recognize the importance of Appendix N in the history of D&D and DCC.
-June 9 marks the anniversary of the birth of Lin Carter, a prolific author with a small contribution to Appendix N. Here is some more information on this important writer.
+June 9 marks the anniversary of the birth of Lin Carter, a prolific author who contributed to Appendix N. Here is some more information on this important writer.

 Linwood Vrooman Carter was born on June 9th, 1930 in St. Petersburg, Florida.
 In the august company of his fellow Appendix N authors, Lin Carter is a figure both of high esteem and some controversy.
 As an editor and critic, he is indispensable, most notably for his role in editing the landmark Ballantine Adult Fantasy series (BAFS), which ran from 1969-1974 and re-introduced such luminaries as Lord Dunsany, William Hope Hodgson, and Clark Ashton Smith to the fantasy-reading public.
 As the series gained traction, Carter also championed newer writers such as Joy Chant and Katherine Kurtz, whose long-running Deryni series was first published under the BAFS imprint.